Skip to main content

 Rye Bread Pudding (Rupjmaizes kārtojums)

-A layered dessert featuring rye bread, whipped cream, cranberries, and sometimes jam.
-Rye bread holds significant cultural importance in Latvia, symbolizing prosperity and sustenance.
-This dessert utilizes leftover bread, reflecting a tradition of minimizing food waste.
+A layered dessert of rye bread, whipped cream, cranberries, and sometimes jam.
+Rye bread matters in Latvia as a symbol of prosperity and sustenance, and this dish puts the leftover ends to use, a habit born of not wasting food.

 Buberts (Buberts)